Sagada Tourist Spots – Discovering the Caves and Coffins of Sagada

 Tourist Environmental Permit of Sagada

-The tourist office provides pamphlets of various activities in and around Sagada.
-You can take a look at them and decide on what you want to do.
-Hiring a guide is totally recommended especially for exploring caves, which is impossible to do solo unless you are already familiar with the cave.
+The tourist office provides pamphlets of various activities and a description of Sagada tourist spots in or around the little mountain town.
+You can take a look at them and decide on what you want to include in your Sagada itinerary.
+Hiring a guide is totally recommended especially for exploring caves, which is impossible to do solo unless you are already familiar with them.

-All the notices in Sagada state that you MUST have a guide with you to explore any of the attractions and that you will not be let in unless you do, however recent information has shown that this is not a legal requirement.
+All the notices in Sagada state that you MUST have a guide with you to explore any of the Sagada tourist spots and that you will not be let in unless you do, however recent information has shown that this is not a legal requirement.
 Guide fees for activities are standardised.

 Exploring the Cave Connection